Vivant Denon: Egypt and the Louvre

 On 19 November 1802, he was appointed by Napoleon to the important office of director-general of museums and head of the new Musée Napoléon, which he filled until the Allied occupation of Paris in 1814, when he had to retire.
 He was a devoted servant of Napoleon, on whose behalf he personally looted vast numbers of works of art in Italy, the Low Countries and Germany and, through agents (including Francisco Goya), in Spain, for the Musée Napoleon in Paris.
 Many of these remain in the Louvre, and elsewhere in France, today.
 In particular, Denon was one of the first men to appreciate the importance of the Italian 'primitives'.
 The majority of those now in the Louvre were looted by Denon during a sweep he made through Italy in 1812.
 They were publicly paraded, with elephants and other wild animals, like a Roman triumph, through the streets of Paris, before being deposited in the Louvre.

+In 1803, to gratify Napoleon's anti-English sentiments, Denon proposed a new square in Paris, near the Abbey of Saint-Germain, to be named after William the Conqueror with a statue of William in the centre.
+There were no known effigies of William in Paris, but Denon proposed to fake the discovery of a statue in the ruins of an old chateau near Cocherel in Normandy.
+There was a statue in 11th-century costume in the cellars of the Musée des Monuments français and Denon proposed to take it to Normandy, supply a pedestal with a suitable inscription, "discover" the statue and ship it up the Seine to Paris in a blaze of publicity.
+Napoleon wisely refused to be tempted by this project and it was abandoned.

 Denon took full opportunity, while working for Napoleon, to assemble for himself an enormous collection of paintings, drawings, prints, books, statuary and objets d'art.
 This collection was sold at auction over several days after Denon's death.
 In 1810 he also assisted the Hermitage Museum in its acquisition of Rosso Fiorentino's Madonna and Child with Cherubs in Paris.